rufuspollock/rufuspollock.com/content/post/scarcity-of-things-to-scarcity-of-will.md

 tags: ["aphorism"]
 ---

 In the last hundred years we have gone from material scarcity to psychological scarcity.
-From scarity of things to scarcity of will.
+From scarcity of things to scarcity of will.

 From hunger to obesity.

-From the theatre to netflix.
+From the theatre-going to binge-watching.

 From a telegram to the Facebook Feed.